rroethof/roethof.net/content/posts/2025/11/ai-prompt-engineering-sysadmins/index.md

 ## Takeaway

 Structured prompts turn AI into a **true tech assistant**, not just a text generator.
 Use R-A-I-N, C-L-A-R, F-L-O-W, P-I-V-O, and S-E-E-D for **consistent, actionable results**.
-Keep examples and outputs handy—future you will thank you.
+Keep examples and outputs handy, future you will thank you.

 **Concluding Thought:**
 The power of AI in sysadmin work isn’t just automation, it’s amplification.
 By crafting precise, structured prompts, you transform repetitive tasks into repeatable, measurable outcomes, freeing up time for strategy, learning, and innovation.